stakater/StakaterPlatform/README.md

 - Change default user-names and passwords for all tools (`variables.config`)
 - Add your own SSH keys for flux
-- Use Identity Providers (e.g. Google, Active Directory etc.) and configure keyclaok to use that
+- Use Identity Providers (e.g. Google, Active Directory etc.) and configure keycloak to use that
+- Replace all secrets with sealed-secrets.
+[Stakater Workshop - Sealed Secrets](https://playbook.stakater.com/content/workshop/sealed-secrets/introduction.html)
+- Use keycloak for SSO over all exposed applications

 ## Compatibility Matrix